vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/customize/layout.md

 ## Setting Theme Options

-The theme provide many layout-related options for you to customize the layout of the theme.
+The theme provides many layout-related options for you to customize the layout of the theme.
 For details about these options, see [Theme Configuration → Layout](../../config/theme/layout.md).

 ## Modify SCSS Variables